parthk1611/Portfolio/README.md

 ### 🎥 Highlights

-1. **Personal Logo**: This beautiful design by [Chelsea Sexton](https://github.com/chelsea314) welcomes users with my initials "SEB" artistically integrated with an octopus tentacle emerging from a trumpet bell.
-This fusion not only symbolizes my passion for music (through the trumpet, which I play) but also my admiration for the octopus, an incredibly intelligent invertebrate.
+1. **Quick Access Icons**: From the landing page, users can quickly navigate to my GitHub, LinkedIn, YouTube channel, view my resume, or catch up with my blog.
-2. **Quick Access Icons**: From the landing page, users can quickly navigate to my GitHub, LinkedIn, YouTube channel, view my resume, or catch up with my blog.
+2
-3. **Interactive Project Cards**: The projects page showcases a collection of cards.
+. **Interactive Project Cards**: The projects page showcases a collection of cards.
 Hovering over each card reveals its title, a quick summary, and icons leading to the deployed project and its associated GitHub repository.

 ### 📬 Get in Touch